-Data Units: Live trees/acre
+Data Resolution: 30m raster Data Units: Live trees/acre

 Creation Method: The F3 model generated several raster surfaces of trees per acre as estimates of tree density on the landscape.
 This raster surface represents all live trees greater than 1" dbh (TPA).
 Reference conditions can be generated from contemporary reference sites for mature forest conditions outside of the WUI.